 It's also important to keep in mind that as the purpose and potential of afterschool programs have changed, so also has the quality and compensation of the workforce.
 California's most highly regarded afterschool program directors came to their positions through a variety of avenues.
-Many are experienced leaders and managers who are responsible for the success of multi-million dollar businesses and often earn in excess of \$100,000 a year.5 At the site level, although many positions are part-time they generally pay well over minimum wage and more than childcare, recreation or retail sales positions.
+Many are experienced leaders and managers who are responsible for the success of multi-million dollar businesses and often earn in excess of \$100,000 a year, including benefits.
+At the site level, although many positions are part-time they generally pay well over minimum wage and significantly more than childcare, recreation or retail sales jobs.
 They also provide people with opportunities to advance their careers, continue their college educations and develop their personal and professional skills.
 All of this offers opportunities that were largely unavailable just a few years ago and it's making a noticeable difference in the quality of the workforce in local communities.

-Increasing Workplace Productivity Workplace productivity is a leading indicator of community economic development.
+Increasing Workplace Productivity.
+Workplace productivity is a leading indicator of community economic development.
 An increasing number of parent/primary caregiver surveys demonstrate that the availability of free childcare for low-income families increases productivity during the afternoon hours.
 When parents don't spend their time worrying about where their children are or what they're doing, they're much more focused on their work and much less likely to take time off to deal with emergencies that happen because their children are in unsafe situations.
 This impacts the bottom line in both the private and public sectors and matters to employers - a lot.
-It's worth encouraging programs to take a random sample of parents or other primary caregivers to assess the impact their programs are having in this area.
-If the positive pattern we're beginning to see across the state emerges, help them use the data to strengthen the argument that the return on investments in programs is greater than might be achieved in other ways.
-If communities are creating new programs, use the evidence Regional Learning Centers and others already have to make the case.
+If you already have a program in place, take a random sample of parents or other primary caregivers to assess the impact their programs are having in this area.
+If the positive pattern we're beginning to see across the state emerges, use the data to strengthen the argument that the return on investments in your program is greater than might be achieved in other ways.
+If you are anticipating starting a new program, use the evidence Regional Learning Centers and other programs already have to make the case.

-Broadening the Tax Base Afterschool programs that are offered free of charge to participating children save families enormous childcare costs.
-In communities throughout California, these costs average \$3,600 a vear for school-age children.
-Although it's obvious that low-income families are not in a position to incur these kinds of expenses, it's also clear that the savings that do accrue increase discretionary income - most of which is spent in local neighborhoods and contributes to local sales, other tax bases and business revenue.
+Strengthening the Tax Base.
+Afterschool programs that are offered free of charge to participating children save families enormous childcare costs.
+In communities throughout California, these costs average \$3,600 a year for school-age children.
+Although it's obvious that low-income families are not in a position to incur these kinds of expenses, it's also clear that the savings that do accrue increase discretionary income - most of which is spent in local neighborhoods and contributes to local sales taxes.
 Moreover, free childcare makes it possible for single parents, and women in particular, to enter and remain in the labor force, build their personal and professional skills and strengthen their financial self-sufficiency.
-As federal spending on food stamps and other benefits to nonworking and working poor families are increasingly subject to cuts, the importance of free childcare as a means to employment increases.
-Counties in particular understand this and the case can and should be made.
+As federal spending on food stamps, Medicaid and other benefits to nonworking and working poor families are increasingly subject to cuts, the importance of free childcare as a means to employment increases.
+Counties in particular understand this and the case should be made.